salilab/imp/modules/spatiotemporal/README.md

 ### prepare_protein_library(times, exp_comp_map, expected_subcomplexes, nmodels, template_topology='', template_dict={}, match_final_state=True)
 Function that reads in experimental stoicheometery data and calculates which compositions and location assignments should be sampled for spatiotemporal modeling, which are saved as config files.
 Optionally, a PMI topology file can be provided, in which case topology files for each composition and location assignment are also written.
 The output is 3 types of files: 1. *_time.config - configuration files, which list the proteins included at each time point for each model 2. time.txt - protein copy number files.
 Each row is a protein copy number state and each column is the protein copy number in that state.
 Note that each protein copy number state can result in multiple location assignments.
-3. *_-_time-topol.txt - topology files for each copy number and location assignment.
+3. *_time_topol.txt - topology files for each copy number and location assignment.

 times - list of strings, the times at which the stoicheometery data should be read.